-Because church colleges are in their infancy, and consequently weak, is no reason why they should be neglected.
+The fact that church colleges are in their infancy, and consequently weak, is no reason why they should be neglected.
 Nay, it is a strong argument why our people should stand by and sustain them.

 Mr. Mason acted upon this principle, and arrangements were accordingly made for Edward's departure to college, at the opening of the next session.